 The criterion for participation in the Habitat program is threefold: need for housing (evidenced by overcrowding, substandard conditions, high rent, or unsafe neighborhood), ability to repay the zero interest mortgage, and willingness to partner.
 Qualified applicants must earn between 30 and 60% of the area’s average median income.
-Habitat Cabarrus has moved nearly 150 families out of substandard housing and in doing so; homeowners have amassed over four million dollars in wealth in the form of home equity.
+Habitat Cabarrus has moved over 150 families out of substandard housing and in doing so; homeowners have amassed over four million dollars in wealth in the form of home equity.

 Homes are financed in a fashion to ensure equity and affordability for the homebuyer:

 - 1st Mortgage with 0% interest and is payable over 30 years.

 - 2nd Forgivable Mortgage with a 0% interest.
 After the homebuyer has been in the home for 3 years, 10% of the 2nd mortgage is forgiven per year for each of the next ten years.
 Following 13 years, the 2nd mortgage is completely forgiven, thus giving the family a substantial amount of guaranteed equity in their home.

 - Revenue from mortgage payments is recycled back in to operations to build more homes.
 Current homeowners pay it forward so that other families can work to get a new home.